Variational phylogenetic inference with products over bipartitions

 \subsection{The \model Methods}

 For our \model methods, we set the variational distributions $q_\phi^{\{u,v\}}$ to be log-normal, so the variational parameters $\phi$ were the means and standard deviations corresponding to the logarithm of the entries $\log(t^{\{u,v\}})$ of the matrix $\bfT$.
+After running BEAST, we plotted histograms of pair-wise coalescent times across sampled trees for all datasets.
+In most cases these histograms looked approximately log-normal, motivating our choice of log-normal distributions (see \url{https://github.com/EvanSidrow/VIPR/tree/main/supmat/hists} for the histograms).
+We also simulated data and ran posterior predictive checks in Appendix \ref{app:pp} for model checking.

 To initialize the parameters $\phi$, we computed the empirical distribution of coalescent times between taxa $\{u,v\}$ from the short MCMC runs used to establish the support for the VBPI baseline.
 We then set the initial mean and standard deviation of $q_\phi^{\{u,v\}}$ to be the mean and standard deviation of the empirical distribution.

 We experimented with three gradient estimation techniques.
 We estimated $\nabla_{\phi} L(\phi)$ using (1) the LOOR estimator and (2) the reparameterization trick, both with batch sizes of 10 samples.
 We also estimated $\nabla_{\phi} L_K(\phi)$ using the VIMCO estimator with a batch size of $K=10$.

 For each gradient estimation technique, we used the Adam optimizer in PyTorch with ten random restarts and learning rates of 0.001, 0.003, 0.01, and 0.03.
-We recorded the estimated marginal log-likelihood every 10 iterations (i.e., parameter updates) with 50 Monte Carlo samples.
+We recorded the estimated MLL every 10 iterations (\ie, parameter updates) with 50 Monte Carlo samples.
 Of the 40 runs (4 learning rates and 10 random restarts), we retained the run with the highest average MLL in the last 10 estimates of the run.
 As for VBPI, the retained run (for each dataset and technique) is reported in the plots and figures below.